How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?: Experiments and Datasets

 \subsection{Multi-Label Learning}

-For multi-label learning, we used a small subset of MS-COCO dataset, we call it mini MS-COCO \cite{giddyyuppcoco-minitrain}.
-This version is randomly selected containing $20\%$ MS-COCO training images such that dataset statistics match to that in the original dataset.
-After filtering $20\%$, there are about 25K images of various sizes.
+For multi-label learning, we used a small subset of MS-COCO dataset; we call it mini MS-COCO \cite{giddyyuppcoco-minitrain}.
+This version contains randomly selected $20\%$ MS-COCO training images such that datasets' statistics match that of the original dataset.
 We downsampled all the images to the fixed size of 128 $\times$ 128.
-The total number of classes is 80 in this curated version also.
 An image can contain one or more labels out of 80 labels.
-Therefore, the output prediction is represented as one-hot encoded vector.
-Mini MS-COCO contains various information in the annotation file.
-However, in our investigation, we only need the class labels.
-We split 25K training set into 9:1 train-validation splits.
-5K images provided in the original MS-COCO dataset as validation set was used as the test set.

 We modified the Resnet18 for multi-label classification by changing the softmax activation function in the last layer into a sigmoid function for each output node.
 Instead of outputting a probability value for each node, the network outputs a one-hot encoded vector.
-We induced label noise in the training examples, by corrupting the class labels.
+We induced label noise in the training examples by corrupting the class labels.
 We divided the 80 labels into two categories: \textbf{category 1}, which contained corrupted labels and \textbf{category 2} which contained uncorrupted labels.
-The corruption can be done in two ways: either the number of corrupted labels is greater or less than the number of uncorrupted label.
-In the first case, \textbf{category 1} contained labels from 1 to 50, while \textbf{category 2} contained labels from 51 to 80.
-The labels in \textbf{category 1} was corrupted by randomly changing the true labels to other labels within the category using a certain probability, while \textbf{category 2} containing the remaining 30 labels was not changed at all.
-In the second case, \textbf{category 1} contained labels from 51 to 80, while \textbf{category 2} contained labels from 1 to 50.
-We used the same strategy as in first case to corrupt these labels.
-For both the case, we experimented with 12 different probability values in the range from 0 to 1 (i.e no corruption to 100$\%$ corruption).
-At each probability, we ran three experiments with random initialization and averaged the mean average precision obtained in the test set for robust analysis.
+The labels in \textbf{category 1} were corrupted by randomly changing the true labels to other labels within the category using a certain probability, while \textbf{category 2} was not changed at all.
+Corruption can be done in two ways: either the number of corrupted labels is greater or less than the number of uncorrupted labels.
+For both the case, we experimented with 12 different probability values in the range from 0 to 1 and measured mean average precision for each.